Economic history of France: The economic crisis

 Economic troubles continued into the early years of the presidency of François Mitterrand.
 A recession in the early 1980s, which led to the abandonment of dirigisme in favour of a more pragmatic approach to economic intervention.
 Growth resumed later in the decade, only to be slowed down by the economic depression of the early 1990s, which affected the Socialist Party.
 Liberalisation under Jacques Chirac in the late 1990s strengthened the economy.
 However, after 2005 the world economy stagnated and the 2008 global crisis and its effects in both the Eurozone and France itself dogged the conservative government of Nicolas Sarkozy, who lost reelection in 2012 against Socialist Francois Hollande.

 France's recent economic history has been less turbulent than in many other countries.
 The average income in France, after having been steady for a long time, increased elevenfold between 1700 and 1975, which constitutes a 0.9% growth rate per year, a rate which has been outdone almost every year since 1975: By the early Eighties, for instance, wages in France were on or slightly above the EEC average.

 The financial crisis of 2008 and aftermath

 France, like a number of countries, was affected by the 2008 financial crisis.
 However, during the worst part of the crisis, between 2008 and 2010, France fared better than other industrialized countries.
 For example, the Euro zone's overall GDP decreased by 4 percent, while France's GDP only decreased by 2.2 percent.
 This resilience is linked to France's social protection system, which, through the transfers it organizes (47 percent of gross disposable household income in 2007) equips France with strong economic stabilizers.
 However, these stabilizers weigh inversely on recovery.
 Starting in 2012, many countries experienced economic recoveries, where the analysis of the indicators of economic activity in France do not show a clear recovery, or rather do not show an increased growth during this time.

+Since 2012

+In April and May 2012, France held a presidential election in which the winner François Hollande had opposed austerity measures, promising to eliminate France's budget deficit by 2017.
+The new government stated that it aimed to cancel recently enacted tax cuts and exemptions for the wealthy, raising the top tax bracket rate to 75% on incomes over a million euros, restoring the retirement age to 60 with a full pension for those who have worked 42 years, restoring 60,000 jobs recently cut from public education, regulating rent increases; and building additional public housing for the poor.

+In June 2012, Hollande's Socialist Party won an overall majority in the legislative elections, giving it the capability to amend the French Constitution and allowing immediate enactment of the promised reforms.
+French government bond interest rates fell 30% to record lows, less than 50 basis points above German government bond rates.